t-systems-on-site-services-gmbh/nn-demo-keras/README.md

 # Neural Networks Demo with Keras
-This is some demo code to learn to use neural networks for image recognition.
+This is a demo code to learn how to use neural networks for image recognition.
 It uses the MNIST dataset of handwritten digits.
 Technological we use [Python](https://www.python.org/), [Tensorflow](https://www.tensorflow.org/), [Keras](https://keras.io/) and [Jupyter Notebooks](https://jupyter.org/) to do the job.

 - [01-MNIST-dense.ipynb](https://github.com/t-systems-on-site-services-gmbh/nn-demo-keras/blob/master/01-MNIST-dense.ipynb) is the first example.
 It uses a fully connected neural network.
 - [02-MNIST-conv.ipynb](https://github.com/t-systems-on-site-services-gmbh/nn-demo-keras/blob/master/02-MNIST-conv.ipynb) is the second example.
-It builds in the first but uses a convolutional neural network.
-Here you can examine the improvement of accuracy although the network has fewer params.
+It is based on the first example, but uses a convolutional neural network.
+Here you can examine the improvement of accuracy, although the network has fewer params.

-If you want to learn more about this topic I can very much recommend the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) from Francois Chollet.
+If you want to learn more about this topic, I very much recommend the book [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python) from Francois Chollet.

 ## Installation
 1. install Conda (Python 3.7): https://docs.conda.io/en/latest/miniconda.html